reshmaanil144/Medicare-Part-D-Analysis/README.md

 Ozempic, Jardiance, and Trulicity represent a fundamental shift toward expensive diabetes treatments.
 While these drugs may offer clinical advantages, they're prescribed at massive volumes despite metformin's proven effectiveness at a fraction of the cost.

 **Patent Cliff Opportunities**
 Humira represents a unique $1.4+ billion opportunity.
 Unlike the other cost drivers, Humira's patent expiration creates direct biosimilar substitution possibilities with clinically equivalent but significantly cheaper alternatives now available.

-**The Real Issue**: This isn't about expensive drugs existing - it's about expensive drugs dominating markets where cheaper, effective alternatives are available.

 ### 2. The 64-100x Price Differential Investigation